-Since September 2016, Kreos Jersey has been a Shareholder, holding 20.7% of the Ordinary Shares as of the balance sheet date.
-The loan agreements between NOXXON Pharma AG and Kreos Jersey's affiliate Kreos as the lender under such agreements and the agreements relating to the contribution to the Company of the receivables under the loan agreements against the issuance to Kreos Jersey of Ordinary Shares as well as certain other arrangements between the Company and Kreos Jersey and/or Kreos are described in Note 13 of the consolidated financial statements.
+Since September 2016, Kreos Jersey has been a shareholder, holding 12.7% of the Ordinary Shares as of the balance sheet date.
+In November 2018, the remaining portion of the venture loan has been converted in equity.
+The loan agreements between NOXXON Pharma AG and Kreos Jersey's affiliate Kreos as the lender under such agreements and the agreements relating to the contribution to the Company of the receivables under the loan agreements against the issuance to Kreos Jersey of Ordinary Shares as well as certain other arrangements between the Company and Kreos Jersey and/or Kreos are described in Note 11 of the consolidated financial statements.